erikenbody/markdown-cv/index.md

 `2013-18`
 **Tulane University, New Orleans**

 Ph.D.
 Ecology and Evolutionary Biology.
-Advisor: Dr. Jordan Karubian
+Advisor: Dr. Jordan Karubian.
 Dissertation: "Evolution of female ornamentation in the White-shouldered Fairywren (*Malurus alboscapulatus*)"

 `2008-12`
 **Colorado College, Colorado**

 B.A. with Distinction in Biology.
-Advisor: Dr. Brian Linkhart
+Advisor: Dr. Brian Linkhart.
 Thesis: “Factors affecting the predation of avian nest cavities by Red Squirrels (*Tamiasciurus hudsonicus*)”

 ## Publications